lightbluearrow/lightbluearrow/README.md

 - 👋 Hi, I’m @lightbluearrow
 - 👀 I’m interested in website design
 - 🌱 I’m currently learning R
-- 💞️ I’m not looking to collaborate on anything.
-I like working on my own
 - 📫 You can reach me at lightbluearrow@outlook.com